fritzy/gatepost/README.md

 ### setConnection

 Configure the `pg` postgres client with gatepost to use for queries.
 Accepts anything valid in the first parameter of [pg.connect](https://github.com/brianc/node-postgres/wiki/pg#parameters).

+## Running Tests

+Either create a database called testdb or `cp config/default.json config/local.json` and update the uri.

+Then run `npm test`

 ## LICENSE